brunomacedo/puppeteer-mocha/README.md

-# Testing with Puppeteer, mocha and chai
+# Testing with Puppeteer, Chai and Mocha

 ```bash
 npm install